Geophysical data provide key information about the Earth beneath our feet

 Government of South Australia collates and publishes geophysical data from exploration company and government surveys for the state.
+Recent company data releases are announced regularly in the MESA journal.

 The magnetic field around the Earth varies spatially, and this information is recorded in aeromagnetic surveys.
 These surveys aid geological mapping and interpretation of concealed bedrock structures, and suggest where exploration for mineral deposits may be focused.